Blue Origin fosters a sexist, toxic work culture, letter led by former employees alleges

 “I never received any warnings, verbal or written, from management regarding issues involving federal export control regulations,” Abrams wrote in a statement to The Post.

-After she was ousted from the company, Abrams says met with several current and former staffers, often at her home, and together they made plans to air their grievances against the company, culminating in the essay.
+After she was ousted from the company, Abrams says she met with several current and former staffers, often at her home, and together they made plans to air their grievances against the company, culminating in the essay.
 The group members come from all the major departments at the company, Abrams said, and more than half were in or have technical roles.

 The document also alleges that the high-pressure contest to advance spaceflight technology and edge out competing outfits has undermined safety concerns at the company.
 “At Blue Origin, a common question during high-level meetings was, ‘When will Elon or Branson fly?’ the group wrote, referring to Elon Musk, the founder of SpaceX and Richard Branson of Virgin Galactic.